RobNewt/Data-Analysis/README.md

 # Data-Analysis

-This is where I'll be storing projects as I work on them.
+This is a repository of my work as I explore data and practice coding.

-I use numpy, matplotlib, seaborn, scikit-learn, tensorflow, and jupyter notebook.
+I currently use numpy, matplotlib, seaborn, scikit-learn, tensorflow, and jupyter notebook, but am always looking for new tools!